Please consider supporting this podcast:

 [33:50] Michelle: So why is it that these widows are back at the dating field if they’re not willing to give up their eternal companionship?
 He’s actually said it.

-[34:00] Sharon Collier: He actually said that he he actually said it.
-He actually said it.
-Um, are you gonna play the rest of it, or do you want me to talk about it?
+[34:00] Sharon Collier: He actually said it. are you gonna play the rest of it, or do you want me to talk about it?

-[36:36] Sharon Collier: Oh, he definitely was, and he sat there, he was just really cool too, you know, he sat there like, this is a big problem, you know, and I’m like, you’re telling me that I’m a big problem.
+[36:36] Sharon Collier: Oh, he definitely was, and he sat there, he was just really cool too, you know, he sat there like this is a big problem, and I’m like, you’re telling me that I’m a big problem.
 You know, but I was nice.
-I, I handled it.
-Professionally, but no, it really did bug me.
-It bugged me for like the rest of the, you know, only we only had 4 people come in and ask questions, but it was like, you’re a red flag, you know, I, I couldn’t even believe like he was saying that out loud and I, he didn’t know I was a widow.
-When he said it, but it was like, dude
+I, I handled it Professionally, but no, it really did bug me.
+It bugged me for like the rest of the you know, we only had 4 people come in and ask questions, but it was like, you’re a red flag, you know, I couldn’t even believe he was saying that out loud and he didn’t know I was a widow When he said it, but it was like, dude

-[37:08] Michelle: so you answered, I thought very kindly and repeatedly, but he kept pushing back and pushing back, and also, so I’ll play this is a couple of a couple of minutes into your conversation into your answer when you were saying.
-I know God, I trust God, and He will take care of men who take care of the widows, cause that’s what you were saying is this is a beautiful way to take care of a widow, to, you know.
+[37:08] Michelle: so you answered, I thought very kindly and repeatedly, but he kept pushing back and pushing back, and also, so I’ll play this is a couple of minutes into your conversation into your answer when you were saying.
+I know God, I trust God, and He will take care of men who take care of the widows, cause that’s what you were saying is this is a beautiful way to take care of a widow.
 So here’s one of his responses.
 This was, I think his maybe last pushback.

 [37:36] Sharon Collier: And heavenly Father is going to take care of the people who take care of the widows.
 There’s no doubt in my mind.
 So, does that help you a little?